MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch3.md

 ## Instructions

 ### Location of solvers in the MRTK
- To find the available solvers in your project, look in the MRTK SDK folder (MixedRealityToolkit.SDK folder), then under the utilities folder you will see the solvers folder, as shown in the image below.
+ To find the available solvers in your project, look in the MRTK SDK folder (MixedRealityToolkit.SDK folder).
+Under the utilities folder, you will see the solvers folder, as shown in the image below.

 ![Solvers](images/lesson3_chapter1_step1im.PNG)

->Note: In this lesson we will only go over the implementation of the Orbital solver and the RadialView solver.
-To learn more about the full range of solvers available in the MRTK, please visit: https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_Solver.html
+>Note: In this lesson, we will only review the implementation of the Orbital solver and the RadialView solver.
+To learn more about the full range of solvers available in the MRTK, visit: https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_Solver.html

 ### Use a Solver to Follow the User
 The goal of this chapter is to enhance the button collection that was previously created so that it follows the user’s gaze direction.
-In previous version of the MRTK and HoloToolkit, this was referred to as a tagalong functionality.
+In the previous version of the MRTK and HoloToolkit, this was referred to as a tagalong functionality.

 1. Select the Button Collection parent object from the previous lesson.